 If you love golf, then Letham Feus Park could be the ideal place to stay on your holidays in Scotland.

-Owned and run by Largo Leisure, Letham Feus Park, which is not far off the A916, has a selection of two- and three-berth holiday caravans to rent.
+Owned and run by Largo Leisure, Letham Feus Park, which is not far off the A916, has a selection of two and three-berth self-catered accommodation for rent.
 Each caravan has a good sized and well equipped kitchen, a dining area, a lounge with a TV and a fireplace, double glazing and gas central heating, plus pillows and duvets are included.
-In the two-berth holiday homes you'll also get a dishwasher.
+In the two-berth self catered accommodation you'll also get a dishwasher.
 New pine lodges at this park give guests something else to consider when booking their stay.

 Want to stay longer or come back on a regular basis?
 Some new and used caravan holiday homes are available to buy.